Why this Covid-19 surge is 'unprecedented in this pandemic' - KTVZ

 “It’s going to be a very challenging time,” Hotez said.
 “People are going to have to be patient.”

-In Georgia, at least five large Atlanta-area school districts will be starting class remotely next week.
+In Georgia, at least five large Atlanta-area school districts will be starting class remotely this week.

 “Due to the rapid rise in positive cases in the metro Atlanta area, students will begin virtual classes Tuesday, Jan.
 4 through Friday, Jan.
 7,” Atlanta Public Schools said Saturday.